Search

 Rethinking networks

 To support new business models and reap the benefits of new technology, manufacturers need to revisit their underlying IT architecture and rethink existing networks to ensure reliable connectivity is established securely and cost-effectively for the entire product and service life cycle.
 Traditionally, manufacturers built their IT infrastructure capabilities in-house.
-Typically, a private MPLS network would connect to a supporting data centre in a closed loop.
+Typically, a private MPLS network would connect to a supporting data center in a closed loop.
 Only a small set of applications would be run on this type of network design, although they might also be transmitting large design files or data volumes to facilitate production.

 Now, there is a rise in manufacturers seeking to build a more connected IT environment.
 Many are pushing to connect to their own sites for manufacturing processes, sharing information to their partner sites, tracking the logistics of products on route and providing software updates to equipment within a customer’s environment.
 At the same time, as manufacturing becomes more connected, there is also an explosion of data from devices at the edge of networks that are monitoring various parts of the manufacturing process.
 This data can be used to make the overall process more efficient and works hand in hand with automation in the factory.